-1. Leadership KPI: Safety Leadership Interactions (SLI's)

-- 2. Employee Engagement KPI - 3.
-Transport Safety Checks: Random safety spot check on heavy goods vehicles carrying goods for CRH - 5 areas are checked (if one or more of these issues is not in place, the check is deemed a fail/non compliance) - $\circ~$ Evidence that a spot check has been carried out that working day - A pedestrian mirror is in place - That the driver has the required PPE (for the site collection and delivery) in the vehicle - $\circ~$ That the reverse warning system on the vehicle is working - That the load is secure (where applicable) - 4.
-Safety Observations (near miss): any behaviour, condition or practice which could lead to injury.

-5. High Potential Learning Event (in effect a serious near miss).
+- 1. Leadership KPI: Safety Leadership Interactions (SLI's) - 2.
+Employee Engagement KPI - 3.
+Transport Safety Checks: Random safety spot check on heavy goods vehicles carrying goods for CRH - 6 areas are checked (if one or more of these issues is not in place, the check is deemed a fail/non compliance) - Evidence that a spot check has been carried out that working day - A pedestrian mirror is in place - That the driver has the required PPE (for the site collection and delivery) in the vehicle - That the reverse warning system on the vehicle is working - That the load is secure (where applicable) - That the truck is fitted with a warning alarm which activates if the driver opens the cab door and the truck handbrake is not engaged. - 4.
+Safety Observations (near miss): any behaviour, condition or practice which could lead to injury. - 5.
+High Potential Learning Event (in effect a serious near miss).